aws-samples/aws-modernization-with-dynatrace/content/50_lab_3/02_dynatrace_events.md

 weight: 02
 ---

-Before we get to the problems, let's review [Dynatrace information events](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/events/post-event/).
+Before we get to the problems, let's review Refer to <a href="https://www.dynatrace.com/support/help/dynatrace-api/environment-api/events/post-event/" target="_blank">Dynatrace information events</a>.

 Dynatrace information events enable continuous delivery tools to provide additional details for Dynatrace.
 Here is an example of two informational events for deployment and performance testing being be sent to Dynatrace.